zamazan4ik/awesome-pgo/article/article.md

 * Optimizing with PGO whole dependency tree, not only my project.
 Almost any modern application uses dependencies.
 And for making things even more complicated, these dependencies can be written in different languages, that are compiled by different compilers (with different PGO flags, as we know).
 In this case, enabling PGO build for the whole dependency tree is quickly becomes a non-trivial task.
 * It should work.

-So, what do we have now in the ecosystem?
+What do we have now in the ecosystem?

 ### Cargo